samSecurity04/Wazuh-soc-lab/README.md

 ✅ End-to-end alert verification

-❌ Not a pre-built VM

-❌ Not a copy-paste Docker deployment
+❌ Not a pre-built VM &nbsp; ❌ Not a copy-paste Docker deployment &nbsp;

-❌ Not a tutorial follow-along

 The goal was not simply to install Wazuh.
 The goal was to understand how a SIEM behaves when things break, and when it is attacked.

 ---